 There are no physical course reserves for the Spring semester.
 Unfortunately, we do not have electronic copies of casebooks either.
 Please plan on ordering books that you need for your courses.

 Hold requests are stored on the second floor this semester instead of in the first floor Reserves room.
 Please stop by the service desk on level 2 to pick-up your requested items.

-The study aid collection is located in the compact shelving on level 1 (the end closest to the microform cabinets).
+There is also a print study aid collection located in the compact shelving on level 1 (the end closest to the microform cabinets).
 All recent study aids are either in the study aid collection or on reserve.
 Check the library catalog for titles and availability.
 Some series included in the collection are:

 Items listed as on "Reserve" will be available for checkout from the level 1 service desk.
 These items will be quarantined for 7 days upon return.

 Remember to check our electronic exam reserve for copies of old exams from your professor.
 You will need to login to access the exams.